 Employee training is crucial too.
 Make sure everyone on your team knows how to spot phishing emails and other common attacks.
 A little education can go a long way.
 Zillexit

 Now, let’s talk about some essential security tools.
-You need a reliable antivirus and a firewall.
+You need a reliable antivirus.
+A firewall too.
 These are your first line of defense against most cyber threats.
+They’re basic, but they work, and honestly, they’re the foundation everything else sits on.

 Consider using multi-factor authentication (MFA).
 It adds an extra layer of security, making it much harder for hackers to gain access.